creativecommons/sre-salt-prime/README.md

     GitHub branch protection enabled.
     - [About required commit signing - User Documentation][signing]
-  - Ensure you are using `RemoteForward` in your SSH configuration to forward your GnuPG agent to `salt-prime` (see the example configurationi, under [Setup](#Setup), below).
+  - Ensure you are using `RemoteForward` in your SSH configuration to forward your GnuPG agent to `salt-prime` (see the example configuration, under [Setup](#Setup), below).
   - Ensure you have configured your newly cloned repository to sign commits (see the `git config` command, under [Setup](#Setup), below).